EdConroy/LegionEngine/readme.txt

 This engine is the version that provides the functionality of the fighting game Mahvel Baybe!, it is not the final version, nor the most optimized version of the engine.
 I appologize for any inconvience or performance issues this version may cause in advance.
+The Characters, Stages, and Music are all owned by Capcom and Marvel respectively, the assets are not included due to copyright issues so the only thing that is made available is the source code.

 Controls:
 Dr. Doom